This article lays out 10 of the best hiking rain jackets for men of 2018, that are currently available on the market today.

-In this article I wanted to lay out 10 of the best hiking rain jackets For men available on the market today.
-I have not listed these in any particular order.
-They have all the things you should be looking for in a rain shell jacket and they all score well across multiple review sites and multiple user reviews so if you’re in the market for a new waterproof jacket, they’ll give you plenty of food for thought.
+They all, more or less, have all the functionality and features that you, as a day hiker or shorter term backpacker, should be looking for in a rain shell jacket.
+They all also score well across multiple review sites and multiple user review's, so if you’re in the market for a new waterproof jacket, they’ll give you plenty of options to choose from.

 Now, this is one of the areas I think there can be a lot of confusion in as when you go to the outdoor store or you look online you will see a massive price differential between different types of waterproof jackets.
 There are a lot of reasons for that but if I was to summarize it in a sentence, people can often buy much more capability than they probably need and they would be fine with a basic rain shell jacket.

 This is one of the good news stories in terms of hiking gear, as it can be quite expensive getting good gear.
 For most average hikers, a rain shell jacket made using 2 or 2.5 Layer construction combined with good layering will more than meet their needs for rain and wet protection.

 You can go all out and get a tougher hard shell jacket but in truth, that isn’t necessary for most.
 The ‘good news’ I refer to is that, in terms of waterproof protection, rain shells are probably the most accessible in terms of price and you can get a reasonable one from anywhere between $50.00 at the lower end to $300.00 at the higher end.

 As always, you need to be clear on your needs for your rain jacket.
 In some cases, maybe a more expensive hard shell is the right option.
 To learn more about what to be thinking about when buying a rain jacket, check out the post on how to buy a waterproof hiking jacket.